sibeliu/rag-from-scratch/README.md

 3. Using the top-k results to generate an answer to the question

 Here we're going to use an expensive LLM to generate a good response.
-We will make a prompt that includes some of the context from the
+We will make a prompt that includes some of the context from the top retrieved chunk, and asks the question to OpenAI's 4o model.
+In the output, I'll print the context id number, which would allow us to recover the exact location in the text, as well as the context itself.